kevinb22/cobertura-serialized-file-reader/README.md

 contains information about the line such as it's number and how many pass or fail tests the line has been executed in.
 Originally the lineBasedSerReader was to be used to re-implement the tarantula fault localization technique.
 But since cobertura does not do per test line coverage the implementation was never fully completed.
+The lineBasedSerReader can be run using the similiar commands to the serReader above

+- compile the lineBasedReader classes in lineReader directory

+- java -cp .:lib/\\\* lineReader.lineBasesReaderMain triangle/target/cobertura/cobertura.ser

 lineBasedSerRerader Associated Code
 ------------------

 - Line: Simple object that holds information about a line in a program

 - LineList: Collection of Line objects

 - TestCoverage: Object that holds the pass or fail result of a test, as well as the LineList corresponding to that test.

 - TestCoverageSuite: Collection of TestCoverage objects.

 The workflow for the lineBasedSerReaderTarantula Approach would have been:
 --------------------------------------------------------------------------